 Strawflowers stand out, particularly for their flower heads’ unique qualities.
 Because they contain less moisture in the petals than most flowers, the petals have a papery appearance.
 Perhaps this is what drew me to the seed packet, to begin with.
 The petals are thin, crisp, and perfectly delicate-looking.
 The flowers are so unique, that I couldn’t help but love them.
 They also last a long time after being cut and even after being dried out (another reason they’re called everlasting).
 They’re beautiful additions to container gardens, pollinator gardens, butterfly gardens, and bouquets.

 For Your Garden Journal

 Zones: Perennials in USDA zones 8-11 and annuals in cooler zones

 Sun Requirement: Full sun

 Soil Requirements: Well-draining soil.
-Does not require feetilizer
+Does not require fertilizer

-How to Plant: After the dangers of frost has passed, plant seeds 1/4” deep into soil and lightly cover with soil.
+How to Plant: After the dangers of frost have passed, plant seeds 1/4” deep into the soil and lightly cover them with soil.
 You may also sow indoors 6-8 weeks before your last frost, or outdoors with the winter sowing method!